MixGRPO: Unlocking Flow-based GRPO Efficiency with Mixed ODE-SDE: Experiments

 \subsection{Experiment Setup}

-\textbf{Dataset} \quad We conduct experiments using the prompts provided by the HPDv2\footnote{https://huggingface.co/datasets/ymhao/HPDv2} dataset, which is the official dataset for the HPS-v2 benchmark~\citep{wu2023human}.
-The training set contains 103,700 prompts; in fact, \name{} achieved good human preference alignment results after training one epoch with only 9,600 prompts.
+\textbf{Dataset} \quad We conduct T2I experiments using the prompts provided by the HPDv2 dataset, which is the official dataset for the HPS-v2 benchmark~\cite{wu2023human}.
+The training set contains 103,700 prompts; in fact, \name{} already achieves strong human preference alignment before completing one full epoch, using only 9,600 prompts.
 The test set consists of 400 prompts.
 The prompts are diverse, encompassing four styles: ``Animation'', ``Concept Art'', ``Painting'', and ``Photo''.